 Blockthrough Service Agreement

-This Agreement is made by and between Blockthrough Inc., a Canadian corporation with offices at 325 Front Street West, 4th Floor, Toronto, Canada M5V 2Y1 (“Blockthrough”), and the entity signing up (the “Publisher“) to use Blockthrough’s proprietary ad recovery technology, analytics dashboard, and management interface (the “Blockthrough Platform”).
-This Agreement governs Publisher’s use of the Blockthrough Platform for Publisher’s website(s) and/or mobile application(s) (the “Properties“).
+This Agreement is made by and between Blockthrough Inc., a Canadian corporation with offices at 325 Front Street West, 4th Floor, Toronto, Canada M5V 2Y1 (“Blockthrough”), and the “Publisher” listed below.
+This Agreement governs the Publisher’s use of Blockthrough’s proprietary ad recovery technology, analytics dashboard, and management interface (the “Blockthrough Platform”) for use on the Publisher’s website(s) and/or mobile application(s) (the “Properties”).
 Together, Blockthrough and the Publisher shall be referred to herein as the “Parties“.

-In the event that the Parties (a) have executed a separate service agreement, (b) execute a separate agreement at any point in the future, or (c) agree in writing to a modification of the terms of this Agreement, those terms shall supersede the terms of this Agreement.
+In the event that the Parties (a) have executed a separate service agreement, (b) execute a separate agreement at any point in the future, or (c) agree in writing to a modification of or amendment to the terms of this Agreement, those terms shall supersede the terms of this Agreement.

-TERM & TERMINATION: This Agreement commences on the Effective Date, and continues indefinitely until terminated.
+TERM & TERMINATION: This Agreement commences on the date which a representative of the Publisher indicates its acceptance of this agreement by checking the appropriate checkbox on the Blockthrough signup page, and continues indefinitely until terminated.
 Either party may terminate this Agreement at any time on provision of thirty (30) days prior written notice to the other party.
-In the event of such termination, all outstanding fees owed by either party to the other shall be paid within 30 days.
+In the event of such termination, all outstanding fees owed by either party to the other shall be paid within 30 days of termination.

-Blockthrough shall pay Publisher within 30 days of Blockthrough’s receipt of payment from the Partners (typically, net 60).
-Reports summarizing Blockthrough Fees will be available to Publisher within the Blockthrough dashboard.
+Reports summarizing Blockthrough Demand Fees will be available to Publisher within the Blockthrough dashboard.

 OTHER TERMS AND CONDITIONS: